wolf9970/CST407SRSDOD/README.md

 - Number of threads/tasks.
 - Direct increment of total array vs thread local increment of total array.
 - Row vs Column order traversal of the data.
-- Maximum value threshold, choose 100 data points.
+- Maximum value threshold, choose 100 evenly spread data points.

 Count the number of values that exceed the threshold.